China Airlines Flight 006: Accident

 The flight engineer attempted to restore power to the engine but did not close the bleed valve as required by the checklist procedure.
 After the flight engineer announced the engine had flamed out, the captain instructed him to restart it and ordered the first officer to request clearance for a descent from 41000 ft.
 According to the flight manual, engine restart is unlikely to succeed above 30000 ft.

-Meanwhile, as the airspeed decreased, the autopilot rolled the control wheel to the maximum left limit of 23 degrees while maintaining level flight.
-As the speed decreased even further the aircraft began to roll to the right even though the autopilot was maintaining the maximum left roll limit.
-By the time the captain disconnected the autopilot the aircraft had rolled over 60 degrees to the right and the nose had begun to drop.
-Ailerons and flight spoilers were the only means available to the autopilot to keep the wings level as the autopilot does not connect to the rudder during normal flight.
-To counteract the asymmetrical forces created by the loss of thrust from the No. 4 engine, it was essential for the pilot to manually use the left floor pedal to push the rudder to the left.
+During this sequence of events, the aircraft was on autopilot, the airspeed slowly decreased.
+The autopilot slowly applied more aileron to keep the wings level until the maximum limit of 23 degrees was reached.
+As the speed decreased further, the aircraft began to roll to the right even though the autopilot was maintaining maximum left roll input and the nose started to drop.

+By the time the captain disconnected the autopilot the aircraft had rolled over 60 degrees to the right and the nose had dropped.
+Ailerons and flight spoilers were the only means available to the autopilot to keep the wings level as the autopilot does not control the rudder during cruise flight.
+To counteract the asymmetrical forces created by the loss of thrust from the No. 4 engine, it was essential for the pilot to manually use the left foot pedal to push the rudder to the left.
 However, the captain failed to use any rudder inputs at all, before or after disconnecting the autopilot.

 As the aircraft descended through clouds, the captain's attention was drawn to the attitude indicator, which displayed excessive bank and pitch indications.
 Because such an attitude is highly irregular, the captain incorrectly assumed the indicators to be faulty.
 Without any visual reference because of cloud cover and having rejected the information from the attitude indicators, the captain and first officer became spatially disoriented.

-Only after breaking through the bottom of the clouds at 11000 ft was the captain able to reorient himself and bring the aircraft under control, leveling out at 9600 ft.
-The aircraft had descended 30000 ft in under two-and-a-half minutes, while all onboard experienced g-forces as high as 5 g.
+Only after breaking through the bottom of the clouds at 11000 ft was the captain able to reorient himself and bring the aircraft under control, leveling out at 9500 ft.
+The aircraft had descended 31500 ft in under two-and-a-half minutes, while all onboard experienced g-forces as high as 5 g.
 At that point, the crew believed that all four engines had flamed out, but the National Transportation Safety Board found that only engine No. 4 had failed.

 After leveling out, the three remaining engines continued supplying normal thrust.
 Another restart attempt brought engine No. 4 back into use.
 The aircraft began climbing.
 The crew reported "condition normal now" to air traffic control, along with the intention of continuing on to Los Angeles.
 They then noticed that the inboard main landing gear was down and one of the hydraulic systems was empty.
 With the drag added by the deployed landing gear the aircraft had insufficient fuel to reach Los Angeles.
 An emergency was declared and the aircraft diverted to San Francisco International Airport.